-The goal of this section is to provide you with resources that have helped me get better.
+The goal of this section is to provide you with self-care resources that have worked for me.

-I can speak to that because of all the stuff I’ve done on my journey towards healing from PTSD, addiction, anxiety, and depression that has felt terrible in the moment but led to incredible growth.
+I can speak to that: Some of the things I’ve done on my journey towards healing from PTSD, addiction, anxiety, and depression has felt terrible in the moment.
+But it’s led to incredible growth.

 You might find some of the resources I share with you in this section pretty tough to work through, just as I do, depending on the day.
 I

-I believe in the books, worksheets, products, and courses I share in this resource section, and their ability to act as catalysts to healing.
+I believe in the books, worksheets, products, and courses I share in this section, and their ability to act as catalysts to healing.

 These resource have helped me and I believe they can help you, too.

 If you have questions about anything you see please email me at firstname.lastname@example.org.
 I’d be grateful for to hear from you.

 And FYI – I made my own resource, The One Minute Meditation guide.
 It’s a great tool for wellness seekers who don’t have a lot of time to spare, and it’s totally free.